Freddie Hornik

 Alfred Charles Walter "Freddie" Hornik (19 January 1944 – 19 February 2009) was a Czech-born British fashion entrepreneur who bought the ailing Chelsea boutique Granny Takes a Trip at 488 Kings Road in 1969, and transformed it into a leading brand in Swinging London.

-Early life and education
+Early life

-Hornik was born in Brno, Protectorate of Bohemia and Moravia, on 19 January 1944.
+Hornik was born in Brno in Protectorate of Bohemia and Moravia (now the Czech Republic), on 19 January 1944.
 As an infant he traveled with his widowed mother and his grandmother to Austria on the refugee "death marches".
 He lived in poverty in Vienna until 1947, when together they went to live with relatives in south London.
 Hornik's education at Streatham Grammar School was interrupted when he contracted tuberculosis, necessitating long stays in hospital.

 Dandie Fashions

 At the instigation of his Polish stepfather, Hornik trained as a tailor and made rapid progress, having "learnt to make a suit in 10 days for eight guineas".

 In the mid-1960s, following a chance encounter at the Speakeasy Club with Alan Holston, they got together with John Crittle and the Guinness heir Tara Browne, and launched Dandie Fashions.
 The Beatles invested in the firm in 1968 and for a short while it became the bespoke menswear supplier Apple Tailoring.